 For this reporting period, we continue to find the Department in Phase 1, or policy compliance, with all 22 of the remaining active Tasks.
-With regard to Phase 2, or full compliance, we find that OPD is in compliance with 18 (82%) of the 22 remaining Tasks, and in partial compliance with two (9%) Tasks.
-We also placed two (9%) Tasks in deferred compliance status.
+With regard to Phase 2, or full compliance, we find that the Department is now in compliance with 19 (86%) of the 22 remaining Tasks, and in partial compliance with one (5%) Task.
 These numbers show an increase in compliance levels by one Task from the last reporting period - and the highest number of Tasks in compliance that we have found since the beginning of our tenure.
-These overall numbers reflect a change from partial compliance to in compliance with Task 20, Span of Control; Task 26, Force Review Board; and Task 30, Executive Force Review Board.
-The Department has wavered between in compliance and partial compliance on both Task 26 and Task 30 over the course of this monitorship.
-During this reporting period, the Department also experienced a change from in compliance to deferred compliance status with
+These overall numbers reflect a change from partial compliance to in compliance with Task 41, Use of Personnel Assessment System (PAS).